Cleaning After Fire

 - Prepare a plan for site work (supplies and methods), make a map (disposal and clean-up site layout), and review insurance policies and disaster assistance resources.

-- Go slow when pumping out water, then act fast to dry out and remove mold.
+- Go slowly when pumping out water, then act fast to dry out and remove mold.
 Read, copy and share the DIY Mold Removal Guidelines sheet from the Rebuild Healthy Homes guidebook.

 - Always remove wet insulation and foam padding, even if the surface looks dry and clean.